morepath/morepath/doc/organizing_your_project.rst

   of your code.

 * start a WSGI server for ``app`` on port localhost, port 5000.
-This uses Werkzeug's built-in WSGI server.
+This uses the standard library wsgiref WSGI server.
+Note that this should only used for testing purposes, not production!
+For production, use an external WSGI server.

 The main module is also a good place to do other general configuration for the application, such as setting up a database connection.